linode/manager/src/__data__/mocks/README.md

   yarn mock --rm
   ```

-  This will send a DELETE request to ``http://localhost:2525/imposters` removing all imposter services and their configurations.
+  This will send a DELETE request to `http://localhost:2525/imposters` removing all imposter services and their configurations.

-  * Note: if you ran Mountebank in record mode, you must first remove the "record" configuration by running `yarn mock --rm` before running `yarn mock --load nameOfMockFile.json`.
+  **NOTE**: if you ran Mountebank in record mode, you must first remove the "record" configuration by running `yarn mock --rm` before running `yarn mock --load nameOfMockFile.json`.

 ## Common Issues

 > I ran `yarn mock --record` or `yarn mock --load nameOfMockFile.json` and now when i load my manager, nothing happens.

   First, check that you've configured your `.env` file as mentioned above and that you have restarted your Manager Client.

   If the problem persists, it's likely a SSL certificate issue.
 Open the developer tools in Chrome or whatever your browser of choice and navigate to the Network Activity tab.
 Check out the requests being made localhost:8088.
-Navigate to one of these requests in a browser tab, like `https://localhost:8088/v4/linodes/894889`..
-It may prompt you about the request being made to an address with an unverified certificate..
-Proceed anway.
+Navigate to one of these requests in a browser tab, like `https://localhost:8088/v4/linodes/894889`.
+It may prompt you about the request being made to an address with an unverified certificate.
+Proceed anyway.

   Once you opt to "proceed anyway" go back to your local manager client that was giving you trouble.
 Refresh the page and you should see it load as expected.

 > There's lots of junk in these mock files that do not pertain to the API calls I wish to manipulate for my mock session.
 Can I remove some of this junk?

 That depends.
 Some API calls are needed and may affect the APP and give unexpected results when running on via the mock session.
 But other information is not essential.
 When running via a saved mock, any unmatched API calls will proxy to the production environment.
-So it's definitely possible to have a mock containing only the small number of calls you wish to manipulate, but this will take some trial/error of loading a mock, testing it on the front end,removing the mock,tweaking the mock file, then loading it again and checking the front end.
+So it's definitely possible to have a mock containing only the small number of calls you wish to manipulate, but this will take some trial/error of loading a mock, testing it on the front end, removing the mock, tweaking the mock file, then loading it again and checking the front end.